Generative Visual Manipulation on the Natural Image Manifold: Learning the Natural Image Manifold

 \section{Learning the Natural Image Manifold}

 Let us assume that all natural images lie on an ideal low-dimensional manifold $\mathbb{M}$ with a distance function $S(x_1, x_2)$ that measures the perceptual similarity between two images $x_1, x_2\in \mathbb{M}$.
 Directly modeling this ideal manifold $\mathbb{M}$ is extremely challenging, as it involves training a generative model in a highly structured and complex million dimensional space.
 Following the recent success of deep generative networks in generating natural looking images, we approximate the image manifold by learning a model using generative adversarial networks (GAN)~\cite{goodfellow2014generative,radford2015unsupervised} from a large-scale image collection.
-Beside the high quality results, GAN has a few other useful properties for our task we will discuss next.
+In addition to the high-quality results, GAN has a few other useful properties for our task we will discuss next.

 {\bf Generative Adversarial Networks:} A GAN model \ignorethis{aims to warp a subspace of d-dimensional space to all possible natural images.
 It} consists of two neural networks: (1) a generative network $G(z;\theta_{g})$ that generates an image $x\in \mathbb{R}^{H\times W\times C}$ given a random vector $z\in \mathbb{Z}$, where $\mathbb{Z}$ denotes a d-dimensional latent space, and (2) a discriminative network $D(x;\theta_{d})$ that predicts a probability of a photo being real ($D=1$) or generated ($D=0$).
 For simplicity, we denote $G(z; \theta_G)$ and $D(x; \theta_D)$ as $G(z)$ and $D(x)$ in later sections.
 One common choice of $\mathbb{Z}$ is a multivariate uniform distribution $Unif[-1, 1]^d$. $D$ and $G$ are learned using a min-max objective~\cite{goodfellow2014generative}.
 GAN works well when trained on images of a certain class.
 We formally define $\tilde {\mathbb M} = \{G(z) | z \in \mathbb{Z}\}$ and use it as an approximation to the ideal manifold ${\mathbb M}$ (i.e $\tilde {\mathbb M} \approx \mathbb{M}$).
 We also approximate the distance function of two generated images as an Euclidean distance between their corresponding latent vectors, i.e., $S(G(z_1), G(z_2)) \approx \|z_1-z_2\|^2$.